steinwurf/giit/README.rst

 ``tags.semver.relaxed``
 -----------------------

-If a project uses "kind-of" semver, like ``urllib3`` which has versions such as ``1.20`` you can set the semver filter in relaxed mode and still use the filters.
+If a project uses "kind-of" semver, such as ``1.20``, you can set the semver filter in relaxed mode and still use the filters.

 For example (in ``giit.json``)::